 - CCTV coverage; - A Personal Licence holder is present on the premises during late hours opening; - The use of Security Industry Authority licensed door supervisors. - 20.5 As a starting point, but subject to considering the individual merits of each case, the Board intends to follow the times laid down in those guidelines unless they conflict with any statutory provisions or exceptional circumstances exist.
-The

-Board remains satisfied with the opening hours which have operated under their guidelines.

-- 20.6 With respect to occasional licences and extended hours applications reference is made to paragraph 12 above.
-Additionally as a guideline the Board would be prepared to approve applications which fall within the general guideline hours set out above for on-sale premises, namely with an opening hour of 11am and a terminal hour of 1am. - 20.7 The Board is aware from information gathered from other areas that a view against allowing later opening of licensed premises may develop, particularly in mixed residential and commercial areas.
-The Board will monitor public concern regarding this matter. - 20.8 The Board believes that when preparing operating plans there is merit in applicants giving consideration to the principle of winding down periods at the end of the night.
+The Board remains satisfied with the opening hours which have operated under their guidelines. - 20.6 With respect to occasional licences and extended hours applications reference is made to paragraph 12 above.
+Additionally as a guideline the Board would be prepared to approve applications which fall within the general guideline hours set out above for on-sale premises, namely with an opening hour of 11am and a terminal hour of 1am. - 20.78 The Board believes that when preparing operating plans there is merit in applicants giving consideration to the principle of winding down periods at the end of the night.
 By gradually increasing the lighting and winding down entertainment such as loud music before ending the sale of alcohol and the end of trading hours, thereby creating a calmer ambience, patrons leaving licensed premises may be inclined to behave less boisterously.
-In addition patrons may be inclined to leave the premises spasmodically in small groups on a gradual basis rather than simultaneously. - 20.9 Consideration will always be given to an applicant's individual case and the Board will take into account any proposals the applicant has to minimise the risk of nuisance or disorder being caused or exacerbated by customers departing from the premises. - 20.10 Where no relevant representations are received from either a responsible body or any interested party and there is no departure from the Board's adopted policies, the Board will consider granting an application in accordance with the terms of the operating plan. - 20.11 The Board believes that by adopting an approach which is sufficiently flexible, it is possible to ensure that: - all areas of the Islands, including the town of Lerwick, their businesses and residents will be treated equitably and arbitrary restrictions will be avoided - restrictions on the hours of trading will only be applied where this is necessary in order to promote the licensing objectives - restrictions are not placed on hours of trading which may contribute to rapid binge drinking near closing time.
+In addition patrons may be inclined to leave the premises spasmodically in small groups on a gradual basis rather than simultaneously. - 20.89 Consideration will always be given to an applicant's individual case and the Board will take into account any proposals the applicant has to minimise the risk of nuisance or disorder being caused or exacerbated by customers departing from the premises - 20.94 Where no relevant representations are received from either a responsible body or any interested party and there is no departure from the Board's adopted policies, the Board will consider granting an application in accordance with the terms of the operating plan. - 20.14 The Board believes that by adopting an approach which is sufficiently flexible, it is possible to ensure that: - all areas of the Islands, including the town of Lerwick, their businesses and residents will be treated equitably and arbitrary restrictions will be avoided - restrictions on the hours of trading will only be applied where this is necessary in order to promote the licensing objectives

+• restrictions are not placed on hours of trading which may contribute to rapid binge drinking near closing time.